From Section 8

 Professor of Real Estate & Director, Lewis White Real Estate Center at UMKC

-Leading real estate education at his alma mater while developing affordable housing with The Nash Group.
+Teaching the next generation of real estate professionals at his alma mater while developing the affordable housing communities that families deserve.

 Building Community.
 Restoring Hope.

-Today, The Nash Group is an affordable housing development firm with a track record that speaks for itself.
+Today, The Nash Group turns lived experience into lasting impact—with a track record that speaks for itself.

 Active markets in Kansas City, St. Louis, and West Palm Beach.
 Current projects include Promise Place (85 units) and The Mabion (57 units).